kdbanman/gump/README.md

 - Press **-** to zoom out

 Try shit.
 Get one of the predesigned seeds up with the number keys and spell your name in it.
 Draw a happy face in it.
 Turn off just the corners.
-Click around like a drunk cowboy.
+Click around like a maniac.
 If something breaks horribly, then I guess I'm not a very good software engineer - restart gump if you want to try again.

 ##Predesigned Seeds